 -

-Data subject rights : The rights that individuals have regarding their personal data, such as the right to access, rectification, deletion (right to be forgotten), etc.
+Data Subject Rights : The rights that individuals have regarding their personal data, such as the right of access, rectification, deletion (right to be forgotten), etc.

 -

-Data controller : The entity (usually a company or organization) which determines the purposes and means of the processing of personal data.
+Data Controller : The entity (usually a company or organization) that determines the purposes and means of the processing of personal data.

 -